nishantnepal/nishantnepal.github.io/_posts/2025-11-12-building-gen-ai-evaluation.md

 In this article, we walked through why evaluations are essential and, in my opinion, something you should think about right from the start of any LLM project.
 While I focused on MLflow, you can use whatever framework fits your workflow—but make sure it supports **custom scorers**, because that’s ultimately what makes evaluations adaptable to your specific use case.
 We also walked through how to implement a custom scorer in MLflow and why that flexibility matters.

-## Coming Up Next

-In the next post, we'll explore ***Feedback*** as a critical architectural concern when building agentic AI systems.